 Lab Technician – Gambia

-WEC's clinic provides primary health care services including antenatal, maternity, paediatric and adult medical care.
+Join our medical team as a lab technician, to provide specific training and upgrade the skills of local Gambian staff.
+Sibanor Health Centre, established by WEC and now under national church’s management, provides primary health care services including antenatal, maternity, paediatric and adult medical care.
 There is a small ward and a specialist HIV clinic.

 Teach our lab staff how to make up stains, do malaria smears and hone their other skills.
 Share the gospel with patients as appropriate.

 Qualities & Gifts Sought